mtlynch/mtlynch.io/_posts/2019-12-19-simple-vue-pre-rendered.md

 If you start on the [`/about` page](https://hello-world-vue-pre-rendered.web.app/about), you should see the version on the left.
 If you start on the [root page](https://hello-world-vue-pre-rendered.web.app), then click the "about page" link, you should see the version on the right.

-Why do you see two different versions of the page?
+Why are you seeing two different versions of the page?
 The answer is in the [`asyncData` hook](https://nuxtjs.org/api/).
 This function executes at two points:

 1. (server-side) When Nuxt pre-renders the page
 1. (client-side) When the browser navigates to this page from elsewhere on the site